Adeliia Petrosian: 2021–22 season: Junior Grand Prix debut and national bronze medal

-2022–23 season
+2022–23 season: Russian Grand Prix Final Champion

 Due to Russia's invasion of Ukraine, all Russian figure skaters were banned from competing international competition by the International Skating Union.
 Thus, Petrosian instead competed domestically on the Russian Grand Prix series (a series of all-Russian competitions in the same format as the international Grand Prix series).
-At the 2022 Russian Grand Prix Stage 2 held in Ufa, Bashkortostan Petrosian won both segments of the competition and won the gold medal.
+At the 2022 Russian Grand Prix II, Sochi, Petrosian won both segments of the competition and won the gold medal.

-Going on to compete at the 2023 Russian Figure Skating Championships Petrosian ranked in fifth place in the short program after having cleanly landed a triple axel but falling on her triple lutz.
-In the free skate she fell on her opening quad loop attempt but cleanly landed two quad toeloops, ranking third in the free skate segment but remaining fifth overall.
+Going on to compete at the 2023 Russian Championships, Petrosian ranked in fifth place in the short program after falling on a planned triple Lutz.
+During the free skate, she fell on her opening quad loop attempt but cleanly landed two quad toe-loops, ranking third in the free skate segment and remaining fifth overall.

-Petrosian's final competition of the season came at the 2023 Russian Grand Prix Final.
-In the short program she landed all jumps including her triple axel cleanly and scored a new personal best of 85.62 points.
-In the free skate she cleanly landed a quad flip and a quad toeloop although she stepped out off and out a hand down on her second quad toeloop attempt and fell on a triple axel attempt.
-Despite these mistakes she still achieved new personal best scores in the free skate (169.39) and combined total score (255.01) and won the gold medal.